 The Enneagram theory suggests we are not one single type.
-Instead, you’re a mix of your basic Enneagram type, as well as one or two adjacent types known as "wings.”
+Instead, you’re a mix of your basic Enneagram type as well as one or two adjacent types known as "wings.”
 The wings influence your overall personality and may even change with age, as people are always evolving depending on their environment.

 You might identify with multiple traits in different types, but the Enneagram suggests that it is your basic type that is the most significant.

-The Enneagram is rooted in a belief that there are nine core motivations driving human behavior.
+The Enneagram is rooted in the belief that there are nine core motivations driving human behavior.
 These descriptions are just a brief overview of the types, but you can read detailed descriptions of all of them from the Enneagram Institute.
 Once you come across your type, you’ll likely just know.

 The Reformer (or sometimes called The Perfectionist)

 ♦ The rational and idealistic type

 ♦ Strives for integrity and perfection

 ♦ Has a strong sense of what is the “right” and “wrong” way of doing things